John Lee Hooker: Earlier career

-Hooker was working as janitor in a Detroit steel mill when his recording career began in 1948, when Modern Records, based in Los Angeles, released a demo he had recorded for Bernie Besman in Detroit.
+Hooker was working as a janitor in a Detroit steel mill when his recording career began in 1948, when Modern Records, based in Los Angeles, released a demo he had recorded for Bernie Besman in Detroit.
 The single, "Boogie Chillen', became a hit and the best-selling race record of 1949.
 Though illiterate, Hooker was a prolific lyricist.
 In addition to adapting traditional blues lyrics, he composed original songs.
 In the 1950s, like many black musicians, Hooker earned little from record sales, and so he often recorded variations of his songs for different studios for an up-front fee.
 To evade his recording contract, he used various pseudonyms, including John Lee Booker (for Chess Records and Chance Records in 1951–1952), Johnny Lee (for De Luxe Records in 1953–1954), John Lee, John Lee Cooker, Texas Slim, Delta John, Birmingham Sam and his Magic Guitar, Johnny Williams, and the Boogie Man.

 His early solo songs were recorded by Bernie Besman.
-Hooker rarely played with a standard beat, but instead he changed tempo to fit the needs of the song.
+Hooker rarely played with a standard beat, opting instead to adjust the tempo to fit the needs of the song.
 This often made it difficult to use backing musicians, who were not accustomed to Hooker's musical vagaries.
-As a result, Besman recorded Hooker playing guitar, singing and stomping on a wooden pallet in time with the music.
+As a result, Besman recorded Hooker playing guitar, singing, and stomping on a wooden pallet in time with the music.

-For much of this period he recorded and toured with Eddie Kirkland.
+For much of this period, he recorded and toured with Eddie Kirkland.
 In Hooker's later sessions for Vee-Jay Records in Chicago, studio musicians accompanied him on most of his recordings, including Eddie Taylor, who could handle his musical idiosyncrasies.
-"Boom Boom" (1962) and "Dimples", two popular songs by Hooker, were originally released by Vee-Jay.
+"Boom Boom" (1962) and "Dimples," two popular songs by Hooker, were originally released by Vee-Jay.